mica-ailen/Dish-Discovery/README.md

 •	Make a responsive design<br>

-<h3>If you want to watch it live 😊:</h3> https://mica-ailen.github.io/Getting-recipes/
+<h3>If you want to watch it live 😊:</h3> https://mica-ailen.github.io/Dish Discovery